taytayfujif/i-need-pizza/README.md

 Store Id: 382
 ```

-II.
-Great job so far, however the client has told us processing one order at a time is too slow.
+2. Great job so far, however the client has told us processing one order at a time is too slow.
 They have asked us to figure out how to speed this process up.
 Your next task is to condense all current orders into one object.
 Create a new variable called currentOrders that will contain all of the orders. **Hint:** What are nested objects?

-III.
-Almost done, but we just received some last seconds changes to our orders.
+3. Almost done, but we just received some last seconds changes to our orders.
 Make the changes below to the currentOrders object so the customer gets the right order. **Hint:** How can you access/change data in an object

 #### Changes to order 11821
 ```